juhyeonkim95/TaxiSimulatorOnGraph/README.md

 ```

 ## Training and Evaluation

-Since real data is not uploaded, only simple grid city case is runnable.
-See the jupyter notebook code example for both training and evaluation.
+### 10 by 10 grid city
-- `Tutorial_10by10GridCity.ipynb` runs simulation in simple 10 by 10 grid city.
+`Tutorial_10by10GridCity.ipynb` runs a simulation on simple 10 by 10 grid-shaped city.

+### Real city
+For real city data, following notebook tutorials are available.

+(1) preprocessing
 - `Tutorial_GraphSimplification.ipynb` performs graph simplification which is required to run simulation
-with large real data (`Tutorial_RealCity.ipynb`).
+with large real data.
+- `Tutorial_SpeedInfoGenerator.ipynb` generates speed information data at each road from raw speed data.

+(2) run simulation
-- `Tutorial_RealCity.ipynb` runs simulation in Seoul with real call data.
+- `Tutorial_RealCity.ipynb` runs simulation (both train and evaluate) in Seoul with real call data.
-As mentioned before, because data has not been uploaded, you cannot run this code right now.
+- `Tutorial_RealCity_Multiprocessing.ipynb` runs simulation (both train and evaluate) using multiprocessing.
+You need multi-GPU environment to run this code.

+## Data
+The data was provided from *Kakao mobility*, South Korea.
+We upload example data in `data_example` folder to just check data format.

+**Full data will not be uploaded.**

+You should use your own data.

+Public data (osmnx road data / speed data) is fully uploaded.

 ## Visualization